 Here are a few tips for maximizing your VPN speed:

-- Get a premium VPN service with good performance.
+- Get a premium VPN service with good performance, such as NordVPN.

 - Connect to a nearby server that is not congested with other users (lots of available bandwidth).

 VPNs are also popular for other streaming services, such as Hulu, Amazon Prime, and BBC iPlayer.
-Many expats living outside their home country use VPN services to unblock websites, streaming, and channels in their home country.
+Many expats living outside their home country use VPN services to unblock websites, streaming add-ons, and media channels in various locations.

-Torrenting and P2P filesharing is somewhat of a grey area and may be classified as copyright infringement, depending on the content you are sharing/downloading.
-Right now, countries throughout the world are cracking down on torrenting – from Europe to the United States and Australia.
+Torrenting and P2P filesharing is somewhat of a grey area and may be classified as copyright infringement, depending on the content you are sharing/downloading and where you live.
+Right now, countries throughout the world are cracking down on torrenting, from Europe to the United States and Australia.
 Here is one such example illustrating the risks of torrenting without a VPN:

-While we do not support any illegal activity or copyright infringement, it should be obvious that torrenting without a VPN is dangerous – even if you are just downloading a single song.
+While we do not support any illegal activity or copyright infringement here at Restore Privacy, it should be obvious that torrenting without a VPN can be risky.

 Media companies often run networks of monitoring nodes, which will join torrenting swarms and collect connection data of all infringing parties.
 Then, the media companies can go to the internet service providers that own the IP addresses they collected, and link these up to users along with connection times.
 The user will then be fined or sued for copyright infringement on behalf of the copyright holder.